 - Find out how much it would cost to insure the vehicle.

-- Research the used car’s vehicle history using online and printed resources.
+- Research the used car’s vehicle history.

 - Interview prospective sellers over the phone or on email before meeting them in person.

 - Set a daytime appointment to meet in the parking lot of your local police station, if they allow it (many do).